 GlaxoSmithKline (GSK) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the drug developer had lost 0.62% over the past month.
-This has lagged the Medical sector's gain of 4.32% and the S&P 500's gain of 0.88% in that time.
+Heading into today, shares of the drug developer had gained 5.12% over the past month, lagging the Medical sector's gain of 6.27% and the S&P 500's gain of 5.51% in that time.

-Wall Street will be looking for positivity from GlaxoSmithKline as it approaches its next earnings report date.
-The company is expected to report EPS of $0.73, up 15.87% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $12.28 billion, up 20.07% from the year-ago period.
+Investors will be hoping for strength from GlaxoSmithKline as it approaches its next earnings release.
+In that report, analysts expect GlaxoSmithKline to post earnings of $0.73 per share.
+This would mark year-over-year growth of 15.87%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $12.28 billion, up 20.07% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.26 per share and revenue of $49.02 billion.
-These totals would mark changes of +4.82% and +4.54%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $3.26 per share and revenue of $49.02 billion, which would represent changes of +4.82% and +4.54%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for GlaxoSmithKline.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors might also notice recent changes to analyst estimates for GlaxoSmithKline.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.39% lower.
-GlaxoSmithKline is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.91% lower.
+GlaxoSmithKline is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note GlaxoSmithKline's current valuation metrics, including its Forward P/E ratio of 13.22.
-Its industry sports an average Forward P/E of 12.92, so we one might conclude that GlaxoSmithKline is trading at a premium comparatively.
+Valuation is also important, so investors should note that GlaxoSmithKline has a Forward P/E ratio of 13.3 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 12.79.

-Also, we should mention that GSK has a PEG ratio of 1.94.
+It is also worth noting that GSK currently has a PEG ratio of 1.75.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-GSK's industry had an average PEG ratio of 2.26 as of yesterday's close.
+GSK's industry had an average PEG ratio of 2.27 as of yesterday's close.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 105, which puts it in the top 42% of all 250+ industries.
+This group has a Zacks Industry Rank of 156, putting it in the bottom 39% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.